amplication/docs/docs/how-to/amplication-ai-examples.md

 ## Creating an Entity with Fields

-Jovu can assist you in creating new entities and specifiying the required fields, making it easier to define your service's data models.
+Jovu can assist you in creating new entities and specifying the required fields, making it easier to define your service's data models.

 **Question**
 ```